|

 Hi!
-My name is Robert
+My

-Schaffrath and I currently work for Meta5, Inc. since 1998 doing development work in C# 3.0
+name is Robert Schaffrath and I currently work for Meta5, Inc. since 1998

-Visual Basic 6.0 and Visual C++ 6.0.
-In addition I installed the category 5
+C++ 6.0.
+In addition I installed the category 5 LAN wiring and hubs,

-LAN wiring and hubs, Windows 2000 and 2003 servers, Linux server as well as
+Windows 2000, 2003 and 2008 servers, Linux server as well as client PC

-Exchange 5.5 and 2003 installation and Avaya phone system installation
+configuration and installation, Microsoft Exchange 5.5 and 2003 installation and Avaya

 programming languages and other scripting languages such as DCL and the